What you see: Milky juice coming out of your onion as you chop.

 Eat or toss: Eat!
 This is a perfectly fine onion.

-Here’s why you can eat an onion leaking milky juice without worry
+You can eat an onion leaking milky juice — here’s why

 The onion plant’s ancestors likely evolved bulbs to store water and nutrients over the winter and during droughts.
 Fast forward to today, and breeders select for onions that are ever more plump and filled with water, sugars and flavorful compounds.
 What we think of as “layers” of an onion are actually leaves whose primary purpose is storage.

-So, slice an onion and you’re slicing open cells and releasing the water and sugars they’d been storing.
+So, slice an onion and you’re slicing open cells and releasing the water, sugars and other substances they’d been storing.
 Sometimes you can actually see the cells’ juices as a milky white liquid.

 In any event, the liquid won’t hurt you and is nothing to worry about.
 (In fact…It’s part of this complete breakfast!)